emre-sahinn/BilMuhTelegramBot/README.md

 # BilMuhTelegramBot
-ESP8266 gets Ege University Computer Engineering website announcements via HTTP GET.
-After that checks if new announcement have made, if yes then it posts it on Telegram group.
+ESP8266 gets Ege University Computer Engineering website announcements via HTTPS GET.
+After that checks if a new announcement has made by looking Firebase real-time database, if yes then it posts it on Telegram group.